 Recaptcha is a service from Google that ensures and authenticates that it is an actual human being who is accessing an account on any website.
 The service helps to prevent automated tools and bots from accessing any account for malicious purposes.
 While Captcha requires you to solve picture puzzles, Recaptcha provides you with an option to confirm that you are human and not a robot.

 Sometimes if the browser is not updated for a while, an older build of Chrome can cause trouble for Recaptcha.
-If your PC is infected with a virus then that may cause a ReCaptcha error on the Chrome browser.
-Also, if your IP address is a tainted one and has been involved with law and order issues, that may cause ReCaptcha to not work.
+If your PC is infected with a virus, then that may cause a ReCaptcha error on the Chrome browser.
+Also, if your IP address is a tainted one and has been involved with law and order issues, that may cause ReCaptcha not to work.

-Are you using any VPN?
+Are you using a VPN?
 Then that may interfere with the ReCaptcha authentication.
 Now that we know the possible reasons for the ReCaptcha not working on Chrome, let’s check out the troubleshooting tips and fix the problem.

 1. Update Chrome Browser

 You can begin the fix by resetting the Chrome browser.
 Usually, the browser updates itself as and when the PC is connected to the internet and the Chrome browser is open.
 You can check for that.

 - Then in the URL type, Chrome://settings/help and press enter.

 - If the PC is connected to the internet, the Chrome browser will update automatically.

 - You will be asked to relaunch the Chrome browser to integrate the new build of Chrome.

 Often due to internet connectivity issues, the webpage on which the ReCaptcha is showing may not load properly.
 When you click on the I’m not a robot confirmation check, it remains unresponsive.
 So you may reload the webpage.
 This has worked for me many times when the internet is not stable on my PC.